What to do in Tokyo in December

 Jason Jenkins from AnEpicEducation.com writes:

 Where Japan excels most in the Christmas spirit is in illuminations.
 All across the city, various neighborhoods, shopping malls, and urban centers have decked their halls with millions of LED lights.
-Sure, there are Christmas trees, ice-skating and the occasional Santa Claus here and there, but one of our family’s favorite things to do each December is to check out the Christmas illuminations.
+Sure, there are Christmas trees, ice-skating, and the occasional Santa Claus here and there, but one of our family’s favorite things to do each December is to check out the Christmas illuminations.

 Roppongi Hills usually has great lights, as does the riverside near Naka-Meguro, which in years past went electric blue.
 The Shiodome area near the Caretta Building usually goes all-out, with light shows every 15 minutes set to musical accompaniment.
 Our favorite, however, are the lights around Tokyo Dome City, next to the stadium.
-They’re a little less modern in years past, but bright enough for great nighttime pics, and then we can ride the carousel in the amusement area next door.
+They’re a little less modern than in years past, but bright enough for great nighttime pics, and then we can ride the carousel in the amusement area next door.

 MariCar

-We did this in early December and it was not too cold to do, but I do have these suggestions:
+We did this in early December, and it was not too cold to do, but I do have these suggestions:

 - Drive on a Sunday.
-Traffic will be lighter and there will be more kids and tourists on the streets who will delight in seeing you and wave.
+Traffic will be lighter, and there will be more kids and tourists on the streets who will delight in seeing you and wave.

 - Wear an extra layer like a sweatshirt below your costume to stay warm.

-- Bring your smartphone as you will want to take photos when you are stopped safely at a traffic light.
+- Bring your smartphone, as you will want to take photos when you are stopped safely at a traffic light.
 There is a pouch where you can store your phone.

 - Wear gloves that let you operate a smartphone.
 Your hands will get cold.